Turning On or Off a Control Unit Relay with an iMonnit Rule

 Conditions to engage: A sensor reading of greater than 80°F to trigger the control unit’s Relay 1 On; a sensor reading of less than 75°F to turn Relay 1 Off.

-Assuming the sensor and control unit are already communicating with iMonnit through a supported gateway, we can create the appropriate Rule to trigger the relay.
-The following configurations are assumed.
+The sensor and control unit communicate with iMonnit through a supported gateway, so we can create the appropriate Rule to trigger the relay.
+We've also already made the following configurations.

 • ALTA Ethernet Gateway checking in with a 5-minute Heartbeat